Fueling Brain Repair: The Power of the Gut Microbiome

 Virtual Workshop for Individuals and Families Navigating Brain Injury

-Whether you're navigating a brain injury or supporting someone who is, this workshop is for you.
+Whether you’re living with brain injury or supporting someone who is, you’re welcome here.

 Meet the Speaker